Introduction on the use of media files

 Please note that Cirrus uses a HTML5 player - as the flash player is no longer considered up to standard by the industry (including YouTube itself).
 This has certain functional implications:

-Cirrus offers to possibility to use the start parameters of these services.
+Cirrus offers the possibility to use the start parameters of these services.
 However, if the video is set to start at 0m:53s and the candidate presses 'replay', the video will restart at 0m:00s.

-If the author or candidate has seen a youtube video of 50 minutes up to minute 24 for example, when he embeds the video without setting any start and end time, the video is going to start from the moment he left off (min 24) when using the same computer only.
+If the author or candidate has watched a 50 minute youtube video up to minute 24 (for example), when he embeds the video without setting any start and end time, the video is going to start from the moment he left off (min 24) when using the same computer.

 - When adding a Youtube video, make sure it is embedded on the second line.
 In other words: start with some text.
 If you start with the video, the title for the question will start with <untitled> as we cannot display the video there.